jloughry/experiments/C_kata/rdp/README.md

 Two global variables are used&mdash;for now&mdash;to match the structure in the [Wikipedia article](http://en.wikipedia.org/wiki/Recursive_descent_parser) on &lsquo;Recursive descent parser&rsquo;.
-When I get it working and understand the *algorithm* better, I'll remove the globabl variables and improve the structure of the *programme*.
+When I get it working and understand the *algorithm* better, I'll remove the global variables and improve the structure of the *programme*.